add-qwq/Custom-Right-Click-Menu/README.md

 ### Project Structure
 Adhering to the lightweight philosophy, V3 contains only a single core file but offers **two core variants** to adapt to different submenu application scenarios:
-- **CRCMenu.v3-A.js**: Recommended version with absolutely positioned submenus (simpler structure)
+- **CRCMenu.v3-A.js**: Recommended version, uses absolute positioning for submenus (simpler structure, suitable for lightweight applications)
-- **CRCMenu.v3-B.js**: Alternative version with advanced nested submenu positioning (fixed positioning, better multi-level support)
+- **CRCMenu.v3-B.js**: Alternative version, uses fixed positioning for submenus (better performance, suitable for multi-level nesting)

 *Note: The repository contains the minified JS files `Custom-Right-Click-Menu-V3-A.js` and `Custom-Right-Click-Menu-V3-B.js`, which are formatted for readability.*